sork01/dd2421lab3/cheatsheet.md

 Is useful when a pattern exists and training data is available

+### Classification

+*Feature extraction*
+*Training/Testing*
+*Generalization*

+### Overfitting

+When the learned models are overly specialized for the training samples which in turn means good results on training data but generalizes poorly.
+This occurs when:

+*Non-representative sample*
+*Noisy examples*
+*Too complex model*

+How to counter?:

+*Stop growing when data split not statistically significant* *Grow full tree, then post-prune (e.g. Reduced error pruning)*

 ## Nearest Neighbour

 Find the nearest Neighbour and classify x to the same class